 Flatcars are, at their core, one of the most basic and simple types of freight cars.
 But they are also one of the most specialized vehicles on the rails today.

 General purpose flatcars come in a variety of lengths.
 Additional equipment like bulkheads, center support beams and multi-level racks for carrying automobiles can really change the look of the basic flatcar.
-Then there are the specialized cars for oversized loads and intermodal traffic.
+Then there are specialized cars for oversized loads and intermodal traffic.

 01 of 12